-- Provides technical support to the E-911 districts in seven counties
+- Provides technical support to the E-911 districts in seven counties.

-- Provides computer network connectivity, website and e-mail hosting, and computer network security services for a customer base of over 1,000 local government users
+- Provides computer network connectivity, website and email hosting, and computer network security services for a customer base of over 1,000 local government users.

 The Governmental Functions Division provides administrative support to the Three Rivers Solid Waste Management Authority (Authority) as well.
 Please see below for further information regarding the Authority:

-- Has maintained its landfill tipping fee at the pre-1997 price of $22.00 per ton for all residential, commercial, and industrial customers in the Authority’s region
+- Has maintained its landfill tipping fee at the pre-1997 price of $22.00 per ton for ALL residential, commercial, and industrial customers in the Authority’s region.

 - Provides regional waste tire and white goods (scrap metal) collection and recycling programs

 The District continued to administer the Tuition Assistance Program (TAP), a partnership created for Counties (and their partners) in the District that will allow graduating high school seniors to receive tuition assistance for four (4) regular semesters at a Community College.
 The TAP is a ten (10) year program with a $25,000 maximum grant per year from the District that requires a local/private match equal to the lesser of 4 to 1 or the equivalent of what one (1) mill will produce in the participating County.
 The TAP is administered by the District through a contract at no cost to participating Counties.
 Students in participating Counties that wish to apply should contact their Community College Financial Aid Department for details.
 Federal and State grants, scholarships and VA benefits shall be applied first toward tuition with the TAP being the last funding source applied.
 Participating students shall enroll in and successfully complete fifteen (15) semester hours and maintain a 2.0 grade point average throughout the program.
 The TAP served several hundred students in the District during both the Fall 2016 and Spring 2017 semesters.